BioLemon/IPFMC/README.md

 Due to the large size of the raw miRNA target data, you will need to download it from the following link: https://mirtarbase.cuhk.edu.cn/~miRTarBase/miRTarBase_2022/cache/download/9.0/hsa_MTI.xlsx

 After downloading, place the file in the `Test_Files/Pathways/raw` directory.
 Once this is done, you can execute the following command to build the miRNA-pathway index.
-This version improves clarity and flow while maintaining the original meaning.

 ```python
 python ipfmc.py -p ./Pathways/Pathway_index.csv -o ./Pathways/raw/hsa_MTI.xlsx -m ./Pathways/raw/mirset_example.csv -a m
 ```

 Index obtained by above commands will be stored in `results` folder by default.
 You can set `-d` parameter to specify the output directory.

-## Usage of IPFMC
+## Section 2: Detailed Usage of IPFMC package

 In this section, we will introduce how to use our python package published on PyPI to perform clustering and biological interpretation of cancer multi-omics data. **We will show the process using the LUAD cancer datasets as an example.**